Atif-Rafique/Atif-Rafique/README.md

 # 💫 Hi there 👋,
-🔭 I’m currently working on Website/Software Development in React JS and Next JS<br>🌱 I’m currently learning React Native<br>💬 Ask me about React, Next and JavaScript.
+🔭 I’m currently working on Software Development in React JS and Next JS<br>🌱 I’m currently learning React Native<br>💬 Ask me about React, Next and JavaScript.

 ## 🌐 Socials: